 There aren’t any primary disease or pest issues with Monstera Adansonii (Friedrichsthalii) plant.

-However, this plant is vulnerable to attacks from fungal spots, leaf spots, bacterial soft rot, spider mites, and scale insects.
+However, this plant is vulnerable to attacks from fungal spots, leaf spots, bacterial soft rot, spider mite attack, and scale insects.

 Root rot is one of the most common disease problems stemming from overwatering and allowing the soil to stay soggy.